SavioBragonesi28/ML-Computer-Assignments/README.md

 a Decision Tree model based on our dataset.
 Subsequently, we experimented with different hyperparameters to optimize our tree's performance.
 Finally, we evaluated the model's effectiveness by making predictions on unseen data.

+# CA04: Ensemble Methods
+In this assingment we utilized the same Census data from Computer Assignment 03.
+We replicated all the steps of EDA and encoding that we had previously used to build our Decision Tree Classifier.
+Then we created 4 classifiers using: Random Forest, Adaboost, Gradient Boost and XGboost.
+Our goal was to compare their performance by changing the number of estimators and using AUC and accuracy as our metrics.

+# CA05: kNN based Movie Recommender Engine
+At scale, this would look like recommending products on Amazon, articles on Medium, movies on Netflix, or videos on YouTube.
+Although, we can be certain they all use more efficient means of making recommendations due to the enormous volume of data they process.
+However, we could replicate one of these recommender systems on a smaller scale using what we have learned here in this article.
+Let us build the core of a movies recommender system using kNN algorithm.